LumoSQL/lumosql/doc/lumo-benchmark-filter.md

 * `-version` `V` - select runs which used the specified version of sqlite3; this differ from `-target` as the `-version` option can select any backend, while `-target` selects on the full specification of version of sqlite3, backend, options
 * `-backend` `B` - select runs which used the specified backend (any version)
 * `-backend` `B-V` - select runs which used version `V` of backend `B`
+* `-no-backend` - select runs which used an unmodified sqlite (any version, unless `-version` is also secified).
+The `-backend` and `-no-backend` options can be combined, and they include anything which matches, so `-backend` `lmdb` `-no-backend` means "select anything with an unmodified sqlite OR the LMDB backend" (but not for example the BDB backend)
 * `-failed` - select runs which have failed tests
 * `-interrupted` - select runs in which some tests were interrupted by a signal
 * `-completed` - select runs in which all tests completed successfully and the run itself recorded an end time